theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorReportLibrary.rst

   :return: None
   :rtype: N/A

-.. py:function:: GeneratePipettingErrorsReport(variable i_strTraceFilePath, variable i_strTemplateFilePath, variable i_intWriteRowStart, o_strPDF_FilePath)
+.. ven:function:: GeneratePipettingErrorsReport(variable i_strTraceFilePath, variable i_strTemplateFilePath, variable i_intWriteRowStart, o_strPDF_FilePath)

   Reads the active trace file, locates errors in the pipetting steps within it and generates an error report for the pipetting steps only